4Cafes/captcha-gen/README.md

 ![App Screenshott](https://github.com/4Cafes/captcha-gen/blob/main/images/Screenshot%202024-11-29%20145838.png?raw=true)<br>
 <br>
 # Simple Instructions! <br>
-Step 1 : Run start.bat to install all of the pip modules you need for our python script.
+Step 1 : Run start.bat to install all of the pip modules you need for our python script <br>
-Step 2 : When it asks if you want to run generator say Y Step 3 : When generator loads enter the amount you want (0=Infinite) Step 4 : Press enter to start gen and when it reaches the amount you set it closes.
+Step 2 : When it asks if you want to run generator say Y <br>
+Step 3 : When generator loads enter the amount you want (0=Infinite) <br>
+Step 4 : Press enter to start gen and when it reaches the amount you set it closes <br>
 Step 5 : You have your captchas generated!
-If you want to clear them run the designated batch file.
+If you want to clear them run the designated batch file <br>